 - Adaptive equipment

 - Ongoing care and future care related to the accident

-- Loss of wages, present and future
+- Loss of income, including paid-lead, bonuses, and benefits

 - Vehicle repair costs

 If your family member died in a fatal crash, we can offer the support and guidance you need to recover compensation in a Fort Lauderdale wrongful death lawsuit.
 Damages in a wrongful death case may include funeral expenses, burial expenses, the deceased’s lost income, and more.

 You may also qualify to recover compensation for your non-economic damages.
 Common non-economic damages for car accidents include: